Wounded Knee Massacre: December 29, 1890

 According to commanding General Nelson A. Miles, a "scuffle occurred between one deaf warrior who had [a] rifle in his hand and two soldiers.
 The rifle was discharged and a battle occurred, not only the warriors but the sick Chief Spotted Elk, and a large number of women and children who tried to escape by running and scattering over the prairie were hunted down and killed."

 Modern historians, including Dee Brown, author of Bury My Heart at Wounded Knee, have supported that Black Coyote was deaf, and that he owned a new Winchester rifle.
-Historian David Grua wrote, "Portraying the young warrior as deaf and confused rather than 'treacherous', substantially altered how the lead-up to Wounded Knee would be remembered".

-At first all firing was at close range; half the Indian men were killed or wounded before they had a chance to get off any shots.
-Some of the Indians grabbed rifles from the piles of confiscated weapons and opened fire on the soldiers.
-With no cover, and with many of the Indians unarmed, this lasted a few minutes at most.
-While the Indian warriors and soldiers were shooting at close range, other soldiers used the Hotchkiss guns against the tipi camp full of women and children.
-It is believed that many of the soldiers were victims of friendly fire from their own Hotchkiss guns.
-The Indian women and children fled the camp, seeking shelter in a nearby ravine from the crossfire.
+At first all firing was at close range; half the Lakota men were killed or wounded before they had a chance to get off any shots.
+Some of the Lakota grabbed rifles from the piles of confiscated weapons and opened fire on the soldiers.
+With no cover, and with many of the Lakota unarmed, this lasted a few minutes at most.
+While the Lakota warriors and soldiers were shooting at close range, other soldiers used the Hotchkiss guns against the tipi camp full of women and children.
+It is believed that at least some of the soldiers were victims of friendly fire from their own Hotchkiss guns, although the exact number is uncertain.
+The Lakota women and children fled the camp, seeking shelter in a nearby ravine from the crossfire.
 The officers had lost all control of their men.
 Some of the soldiers fanned out and finished off the wounded.
 Others leaped onto their horses and pursued the Natives (men, women, and children), in some cases for miles across the prairies.
 In less than an hour, at least 150 Lakota had been killed and 50 wounded.
 Other estimates indicate nearly 300 of the original 350 having been killed or wounded, with a blizzard preventing immediate search following the massacre.
 Reports indicate that the soldiers loaded 51 survivors (4 men and 47 women and children) onto wagons and took them to the Pine Ridge Reservation.
-Army casualties numbered 25 dead and 39 wounded.
+Army casualties numbered 25 dead.
 Black Coyote died at Wounded Knee.